Prototypes

 Prototyping can help catch potentially costly errors well in advance.

-Fidelity refers to the level of detail and functionality you include in your prototype.
-Usually, this will depend on your product’s development stage.
-You can construct one that gives a wide view of the entire system or subsystem (called a horizontal prototype – e.g., an entire website) or one that gives a detailed view of just one feature (a vertical prototype – e.g., a checkout process).
-The level of fidelity you choose should be appropriate for presenting to users in user testing so they can give focused feedback.
-Consider the differences:
+Fidelity refers to the level of detail and functionality of a prototype.
+Usually, this will depend on the product’s development stage.
+A prototype can provide a wide view of the entire system or subsystem (called a horizontal prototype – e.g., an entire website) or one that gives a detailed view of just one feature (a vertical prototype – e.g., a checkout process).
+The level of fidelity of a prototype should be appropriate for presenting to users in user testing so they can give focused feedback.

 © Interaction Design Foundation, CC BY-SA 4.0